okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/nodejs/integrationsteps.md

 ### 1. Start the password recovery flow

-First, add a link that allows the user to submit their username to begin the password recovery flow.
+Add a link that allows the user to submit their username to begin the password recovery flow.
 The following example shows a **Forgot your password?** link which redirects the user to the password recovery page.

 <div class="common-image-format bordered-image">